Terms to know

 Behavior Intervention Plan

-A detailed document that is created by a BCBA which outlines undesired behaviors that are targeted for intervention, the purposes (or functions) that those undesired behaviors serve for the child, and the instructions for how to implement the prescribed proactive, reactive, and replacement strategies that will serve to decrease the undesired behavior over time.
+A detailed document created by a BCBA outlining undesired behaviors targeted for intervention.
+It describes purposes (or functions) those undesired behaviors serve the child and instructions to implement the prescribed proactive, reactive, and replacement strategies to decrease the undesired behavior over time.

 Consequence

-An event that closely follows a behavior that may have an impact on the future occurrence of that same behavior. (e.g. the consequence may either strengthen or weaken the behavior).
+An event closely following a behavior impacting the future occurrence of that same behavior.
+The consequence may either strengthen or weaken the behavior.

 Data

-In Applied Behavior Analysis (ABA), data means to measure some quantifiable aspect of a behavior.
-For example, a BCBA might count how many times a child screams (i.e. the frequency) or how long a tantrum lasts (i.e. the duration).
+In Applied Behavior Analysis (ABA), data measures some quantifiable aspect of a behavior.
+For example, a BCBA counts how many times a child screams (i.e. the frequency) or how long a tantrum lasts (i.e. the duration).

 Duration